 How to Treat Diabetic Dermopathy Lesions

-The lesions are usually harmless, but it may take a long time to disappear on their own.
+The lesions are usually harmless, but they may take a long time to disappear on their own.
 The best treatment is to control blood sugar levels properly.
 In fact, this is the only way we can make them go away.

 The right way to control our blood sugar levels is to follow a healthy diet and lifestyle.
 Also, we should keep the affected skin areas well moisturized.